-Aetna modified CPB 0975 for inebilizumab-cdon (Uplizna), effective December 20, 2025.
+Aetna modified CPB 0975 covering inebilizumab-cdon (Uplizna), effective December 20, 2025, expanding covered indications to include IgG4-related disease and generalized myasthenia gravis alongside the existing NMOSD indication.
 Here's what billing teams need to do.

 Quick-Reference Table